Search within this site

 The main beach for swimming in Zihuatanejo is Playa La Ropa which is about a mile long with usually mild waves making it perfect for swimmers and non-swimmers alike.
 It's usually possible to bodysurf the 1 to 3 foot waves there on a normal day.
 Along with a few hotels, small inns and various vacation rentals, there are several restaurants on Playa La Ropa: Rossy's being one of the favorites as much for its fresh seafood as for its sundeck and beach palapas.
 Dine with your toes in the sand!

 The waves are usually good for bodysurfing at Playa La Madera where you can wade out quite a distance before reaching the breaking waves.
-There is a waterfront walkway from the Playa del Puerto that passes several small picturesque coves.
+There is a waterfront walkway from the Playa Principal (Playa del Puerto) that passes several small picturesque coves.
 There are several restaurants where you can enjoy fresh seafood and cold refreshments.
-Enjoy the shade under their palapas and get serenaded by passing mariachis.
+Enjoy the shade under their palapas and get serenaded by passing troubadors.